mitsuba-renderer/mitsuba3/benchmarks/fields/README.md

 - `bitmap_sampling`: current `bitmap` texture position and spectrum sampling.
 - `grid_volume_eval`: current `gridvolume` fixed and variable-channel paths.

-Field, neural-field, and `neuralbsdf` cases use the same timing, environment, launch-stat, and memory-watermark machinery.
-They intentionally fail clearly until the corresponding plugins land.
+Field, neural field, and `neuralbsdf` cases use the same timing, environment, kernel-launch, and memory-watermark machinery.
+They intentionally fail clearly until the corresponding plugins are available in the active build.

 Use `--compare baseline.json --fail-threshold 0.05` to compare medians against a previous result and fail when the slowdown exceeds the threshold.
 Launch-count